HannaTronsen/Project-Bling-Empire/documentation/vision.md

     - [X] Enterprise value to EBITDA (EV/EBITDA) ratio
     - [X] Dividend yield
     - [X] Price to cash flow (P/CF) ratio
-- [ ] Extend Stock Data class that will handle dataframe metrics and formulas reated to yqeruy financials
+- [ ] Extend Stock Data class that will handle dataframe metrics, historical metrics and formulas reated to yqeruy financials
 - [ ] Crunch the data by the formulas I write
 - [ ] Export the data in a CSV file with possibility to sort the rows by column